Why does the world seem to be crumbling into chaos? Can the forces of anarchy be restrained so we can solve our problems?

 What I have said thus far is only summarizes.
 The specifics, however, are stark and scary.

 Consider the current recession.
 The previously exalted symbol of U.S. capitalism, the giant automaker General Motors has gone into bankruptcy and is now literally controlled by the US government.

 At the federal level, the president’s budget deficit levels reach into the $2 trillion range.
 Huge inflation and/or unwanted tax increases wait ominously on the horizon.
-We have forgotten the biblical proverb telling us that “the borrower is servant to the lender” (Proverbs 22:7).
+We have forgotten the biblical proverb telling us that “the borrower is servant to the lender” (Proverbs 22:7The rich rules over the poor, and the borrower is servant to the lender.×).
 At some point the day of reckoning must come.